Additional Name(s): محمد حسين آل نمر

 Nature of Charges: Illegal Assembly Terrorism

-Mohammed Hussein Al Nimr is detained for his religious identity and for protesting religious freedom conditions.
+Mohammed Hussein Al Nimr is detained for his religious identity and religious freedom advocacy.

-On June 29, 2017, authorities in Medina arrested Nimr in relation to his participation in protests against the state's treatment of Shi'a citizens in al-Qatif.
-Nimr was 19 years old at the time of his arrest and accused of crimes that he allegedly committed when he was a minor.
-Authorities charged Nimr with several crimes, including “seeking to destabilize the social fabric by participating in protests and funeral processions,” and “chanting slogans hostile to the regime.”
-At least one of the charges dates back to when Nimr was 14 years old.
+In June 2017, authorities in Medina arrested Al Bati for protesting against the state's treatment of Shi'a citizens in al-Qatif.
+Al Bati was 19 years old at the time of his arrest and accused of crimes that he allegedly committed when he was a minor, as young as 14.
+Authorities charged al-Faraj with “seeking to destabilize the social fabric by participating in protests and funeral processions” and “chanting slogans hostile to the regime,” amongst others.